Australia–France Indo-Pacific Studies Program (AFIPS)

 How to apply

-To apply for the AFIPS Pacific Social Science Academic Grants, please click on the link below to take you to the form.
+To apply for an AFIPS Pacific Social Science Academic grant, please click on the link below to take you to the form.

 Visiting Fellowship Program